Menu

 Reading

 Enjoyment of and engagement with quality texts is at the heart of our English curriculum and at least ten minutes each day is spent with an adult reading to the class.
 Our reading curriculum map ensures that children listen to a wide range of diverse texts, including poetry and non-fiction.
+Once a week, children participate in a weekly 'book talk' with their class, discussing and recommending books.

-Children follow the RWI Phonics programme until they have learnt to decode.
+Children follow the Read Write Inc (RWI) Phonics programme until they have learnt to decode.
 The reading lead assesses these children each half term to ensure progress is being made and to work with teachers on children that are starting to fall behind.
 Fast track tutoring is used to support these children.
 Whilst on the RWI programme, we make sure that pupils read books that are closely matched to their increasing knowledge of phonics.
 This is so that, early on, they experience success and gain confidence that they are readers.
 Re-reading and discussing these books supports their increasingly fluent decoding and understanding.

 Once off the RWI programme, children take part in whole class reading lessons.
 Our whole class reading lessons are designed to help children infer, summarise, question, clarify, predict and argue a point of view.
 Pupils are encouraged to take their own meaning from each text, becoming independent and critical thinkers.
 The children also make connections between the texts and their own experiences.